Lennox-wrld/machine-learning/README.md

-A simple fake news detector app
+# A simple fake news detector app

-The input is a news headline, the model is classifier that predicts the class of the news segment i.e fake or real
+The input is a news headline, the model is a classifier that predicts the class of the news segment i.e fake or real

 The application can be used for fake news detection in various news sources on the internet.